You want to close more deals. You want to outgrow your competitors.

 Hope it helps!

-Note: This calendar is one month’s worth of follow-up for a given prospect that opted-in to your website on Sunday the 1st.
+Note: This calendar is one month’s worth of follow-up for a given prospect who opted-in to your website on Sunday the 1st.
 You can follow up more or less than the calendar suggests, but this is a good starting point.

 To make your follow-up strategy even easier to implement, we’re going to provide you with 3 follow-up scripts whether you’re an agent or investor.